 Waiting for Damper to open This is the Damper proving time when the damper relay closes until the Damper prove interlock closes on J12B.7 & J12B.8.
 Waiting for Flow This is the flow proving period that is in effect when starting the boiler.
 The pumps/valves would have been called on prior to this message.
 It's time may be extended using the flow prove time Waiting for Start Sequence The boiler has begun to start and is waiting for the handshaking events to begin with the ignition control and the HeatNet control.
 Warm Weather Shutdown in effect The WWS temperature has been exceeded.
-The boiler system is in a sleeping state, but can be awoken with a DHW call.
-Once the outside a ir temperature falls below the WWS temperature, normal space heating will restart.
-Warning This message, unlike a Fault, still allows the boiler to function, but the issue should be serviced. ΔT has Exceeded its Limit The delta temperature across the boiler is too high ΔT has Reached its Warning Limit The ΔT WARNING has been selected instead of FAULT when the Delta T has been exceeded.
+The boiler system is in a sleeping state, but can be woken with a DHW call.
+Once the outside a ir temperature falls below the WWS temperature, space heating will restart Warning This message, unlike a Fault, still allows the boiler to function, but the issue should be serviced. ΔT has Exceeded its Limit The delta temperature across the boiler is too high ΔT has Reached its Warning Limit The ΔT WARNING has been selected instead of FAULT when the Delta T has been exceeded.
 Low Fire Shutdown When a call for heat has ended, and if the firing rate was greater than 50%, the boiler will drop to low fire and run for one minute before shutting off.
+Torus Configuration (J7) Error The Torus High Turndown boiler has a 100-ohm configuration resistor on J7.
+This resistor must be present to set up the high turndown feature of the boiler.
+Follow the setup procedure in Control Settings: Menu Page 2, Boiler Type: Turndown.